 - 1. Double-click the certificate entry in Windows Explorer from the IIS server.
 Windows will ask whether you're sure that you want to open the file. - 2.
 Click Open to see the certificate. - 3.
 Verify the information is correct and then click Install Certificate.
 You'll see the Certificate Import Wizard. - 4.
 Click Next.
 You'll see the Certificate Store dialog box. - 5.
 Choose the Place All Certificates in the Following Store option. - 6.
-Click Browse and choose the Trusted Root Certificate Authorities option. - 7.
-Click OK.
+Click Browse and choose the Trusted Root Certificate Authorities option. - Click OK.
 You'll see the store added to the Certificate Stores dialog box. - 8.
 Click Next.
 You'll see a summary dialog box. - 9.
 Click Finish.
 You'll see a Security Warning dialog box telling you that you're about to install a certificate from a certificate authority. - 10.
 Verify the information and click Yes.
 The domain controller will now appear within the trusted list for the IIS server. - 6.
 Type the friendly name for the certificate.
 The friendly name is the name you'll use to reference the certificate on your machine.
 Use a name that reflects that this certificate is a domain certificate, rather than one issued by a third party such as VeriSign. - 7.
 Click Finish.
 Even on a lightly loaded system, the certificate signing process can require several minutes.
 Be patient because interrupting the process simply means that you have to start it over again.
 When the certificate is signed, it appears in the Server Certificates pane.
-In addition, you'll see the certificate information in the Issued Certificates folder of the Certification Authority console as a Web Server certificate as shown in Figure 10.18.
-The certificate type appears in the Certificate Template column of the entry.
+In addition, you'll see the certificate information in the Issued Certificates folder of the Certificate type appears in the Certificate Template column of the entry.
 The remainder of the entry tells about the certificate-who requested it, how long the certificate will last, and all of the identifying information found in the original certificate request.